DrewBrandt/BlinkBuzz/README.md

     // There is also a pattern builder for more complex patterns:
     BBPattern pattern = BBPattern(ON_DURATION, REPEATS, OFF_DURATION);
-    //for example, to build an SOS pattern, build the S and O letters:
+    // For example, to build an SOS pattern, build the S and O letters:
     BBPattern s(50, 3, 200);
 	BBPattern o(500, 3, 200);
-    //then, append them to each other to build a single SOS pattern:
+    // Then, append them to each other to build a single SOS pattern:
     BBPattern sos = s.a(o).a(s);
-    //then call it
+    // Then call it
     bb.aonoff(BUZZER, sos);

-    //to repeat a pattern indefinitely, use the following: bb.aonoff(BUZZER, sos, true);
+    // To repeat a pattern indefinitely, use the following: bb.aonoff(BUZZER, sos, true);

-    //you can also append a "rest" to the end of a pattern, changing it's final duration. bb.aonoff(BUZZER, sos.r(1000), true); //rest for 1 second between the SOS patterns
+    // You can also append a "rest" to the end of a pattern, changing it's final duration. bb.aonoff(BUZZER, sos.r(1000), true); // Rest for 1 second between the SOS patterns

-    //appending and adding rests can be done in any order as many times as you wish (so long as you have the queue space to hold them)
+    // Appending and adding rests can be done in any order as many times as you wish (so long as you have the queue space to hold them)
 }
 ```